Locations:

 How is amniotic band syndrome treated?

-In rare cases, a healthcare provider may remove amniotic banding with surgery when the fetus is still in your uterus.
+In rare cases, a healthcare provider may remove amniotic banding with surgery when the fetus is still in your uterus (fetoscopy).
+The goal of surgery is to release the constrictive bands so they don’t cause further damage.
 This procedure carries serious health risks for the birthing parent and fetus.
-It’s usually only for constriction bands that threaten the fetus.
+It’s usually only for constriction bands that are life-threatening.

 Care at Cleveland Clinic